ibm-cloud-docs/containers/cli-ks-plugin.md

 ### `ibmcloud ks cluster master private-service-endpoint allowlist`
 {: #cs_master_pse_allowlist}

-Private service endpoint allowlists are deprecated and support ends on 10 February 2025.
+Private service endpoint allowlists are no longer supported.
 Migrate from allowlists to context based restrictions as soon as possible.
 For more information, see [Migrating from a private service endpoint allowlist to context based restrictions (CBR)](/docs/containers?topic=containers-pse-to-cbr-migration).
-{: deprecated}
+{: unsupported}

 Manage a private cloud service endpoint allowlist so that authorized users can access your private cloud service endpoint from only the subnets that are specified in the allowlist.
 {: shortdesc}